But How Do I Get My Kid to LISTEN?!

 5. Engage cooperation.
 No one wants to listen to someone who's giving orders; in fact, it always stimulates resistance.
 Think about how you feel when someone orders you around.
 Instead, keep your tone warm.
 When possible, give choices.
 "It's bath time, Sweetie.
 Do you want to go now or in five minutes?
 Ok, five minutes with no fuss?
 Let's shake on it."
 If you really need it done NOW, phrase it as a command, but keep the warmth and empathy: "We agreed to go inside in five minutes, and it has been five minutes.
 I know, you wish you could stay outside and play all night.
 When you grow up, I bet you'll do that!
 Now, it's time to go in.
 Let's go."

 6. Stay calm.
-When we're emotional, kids get distracted by our emotion and go into fight or flight, blaming us or each other.
+When we're emotional, kids get distracted by our emotion and go into fight or flight.
 They become LESS effective at listening, and lose sight of our message.
 If your priority is getting everyone in the car, don't waste time and energy lecturing them about why they didn't listen to you and get ready when you first asked.
 That will just make everyone more upset, including you.
 Take a deep breath, help her find her shoe and help him on with his backpack.
 Once you're in the car, you can ask them to help you brainstorm ways to get out of the house on time.